StanPlatinum/snapshot-attack-demo/README.md

 If you build Occlum with our modified SGX SDK, you will see more hint message.
 This is because we modified the untrusted part of Intel SGX SDK, printing helper messages to facilitate the attacker to decide the timing.

-After the Redis server is running, run `./take_snapshot_step-2.sh` to complete the snapshot collection.
+Once upon the Redis server is up and running, run `./take_snapshot_step-2.sh` to complete the snapshot collection.

 #### Enclave replay